mika-f/Pixiv.Net/docs/MIGRATION.md

 * Default namespace changed from `Sagitta` to `Pixiv`.
 * NuGet package name changed from `Sagitta` to `Pixiv.Net`.
   * I really wanted to use PixivSharp, but it was already in use.
+* Domain for documentations changes from `https://sagitta.mochizuki.moe` to `https://pixiv-cs.mochizuki.dev`.